-As detailed in the table below there are unrecognised deferred tax assets of £280 million (£264 million capital losses and £16 million trading losses) within the Non-Life subsidiaries, predominantly relating to capital losses in SLF of Canada UK Ltd, resulting from a corporate restructuring.
+As detailed in the table below there are unrecognised deferred tax assets of £280 million (£264 million capital losses and £16 million trading losses) within the Non-Life subsidiaries, predominantly relating to capital losses in SLF of Canada UK Limited, resulting from a corporate restructuring.
 A valuation allowance has been recorded against these losses as it is not anticipated that there will be any capacity for recovery in the foreseeable future.

 Gross (taxable)/ deductible difference £ million Associated deferred tax asset/(liability) £ million

 Non-Life subsidiaries

 Capital losses 264 -

 Trading losses 16 -

 Excess capital allowances 9 2

-Non-Life company deferred tax asset/(liability) 289 2
+Non-Life subsidiaries Total 289 2